-- 1. Connect a tube to the "H2 input" port. - 2.
-Fill a syringe (not provided) with distilled or purified water (see picture A).
+- 1. Connect a short section of hosing to the gas port marked "H2 in". - 2.
+Fill a syringe (not provided) with water (distilled or purified).
 Make sure there is no air in the syringe.
-And then connect it to the tube. - 3.
-Inject distilled or purified water into the stack until you see water coming out of the "H2 output" ports.
+And then connect it to the hose attached to the "H2 in" port. - 3.
+Inject distilled or purified water into the stack until you see water coming out of the "H2 out" port (see picture A below only for reference).
 Keep the water inside the stack for about 2 minutes.
-Now disconnect the syringe with the tube. - 4.
-Purged water out of the stack.

-Connect the H2 supply (0.45-0.55Bar) to the stack through the tube without a load attached (see picture B), to purge water out of the stack as much as possible (i.e. letting hydrogen flow through the stack to remove water and other contaminants) (see picture C).
+Now disconnect the syringe with the tube, and leave the water in the stack. - 4.
+Purged the water out of the stack as much as possible before use, say, it is not coming out of the output.
+Connect a short tube to the "H2 out" port.
+And connect the H2 supply (0.45-0.55Bar) to the stack without a load attached, to purge water out of the stack as much as possible (i.e. letting hydrogen flow through the stack to remove water and other contaminants).
 Using the fuel cell stack with too much water inside can irreparably damage it!
+Please see picture B below only for reference.
+Make sure the hydrogen supply pressure is 0.45-0.55Bar.